shaw5lee/Resources/Programming/README.md

 |        | Scratch | Preserved | Preserved | Preserved |
 | h/l char | ah al | - | - | bh bl |

+##### Other registers
+64-bit scratch registers: r8, r9, r10, r11

+64-bit preserved registers: r12, r13, r14, r15

+Special purpose:
+- rip: points to the next instruction to be executed
+  - branch/jmp modify this register directly
+  - addresses are always 64 bits, so eip and ip are rarely used
+- rflags: stores flags as bits
+  - Generally don't need to worry about these because condition instructions check them
+- the 'mov' instruction cannot be used on these.
+They instead have specialized instructions for getting and setting their values.

 #### Fundamental Data Types
 | byte | word | double word | quadword | double quadword |